venam/adsuck-hosts-experimentation/README.md

 * Or directly from this repo.

 ####The testing idea
 I intend to block a huge list of fishy websites and unblock bit by bit what I really need.
 Contributions are highly welcomed.
 If you want to contribute you can check what is loaded in a page using the NET tool of firebug.
+It might take time to analyse if only the good request are loaded but if multpliple person helps out then most of the geeky website will safe.